inukshuk/jekyll-scholar/README.md

 `bibliography` is the name of your default bibliography.
 For best results, please ensure that your Bibliography is encoded as ASCII or UTF-8.

+The `use_raw_bibtex_entry` option will disable parsing of Liquid tags that are embedded in the Bibtex fields.
+This option provides a way to circumvent the problem that the double braces functionality of BibTex is accidentally parsed by Liquid, while it was intended to keep the exact capitalization style.

 ### Bibliographies